Gauging the Gauge and Anomaly Resolution: Gauging the 2-Gauge

 which upon taking the gauge-transformed covariant derivative $d_{A^\lambda}$ yields

-This is nothing but the descent equation (\ref{eq:desceq}) satisfied by the first descendant $\zeta(A,\lambda)$ of the 2-curvature anomaly $\kappa(A)$, if we take
+This is nothing but the descent Equation (\ref{eq:desceq}) satisfied by the first descendant $\zeta(A,\lambda)$ of the 2-curvature anomaly $\kappa(A)$, if we take

-This leads to the identification with the commutator
+{This} leads to the identification with the commutator

-In other words, the 2-curvature anomaly $\kappa(A)$ arising from a Postnikov class can be absorbed by a pure 3-gauge, while its descendant can be absorbed by the commutator \eqref{eq:descomm}, thereby embedding a non-trivial 2-gauge theory into an {\it anomaly-free} 3-gauge theory.
-This is the spirit of anomaly resolution, and we shall see this in action in section \ref{loop}.
+{In} other words, the 2-curvature anomaly $\kappa(A)$ arising from a Postnikov class can be absorbed by a pure 3-gauge, while its descendant can be absorbed by the commutator \eqref{eq:descomm}, thereby embedding a non-trivial 2-gauge theory into an { {anomaly-free}} 3-gauge theory.
+This is the spirit of anomaly resolution.

-\subsection{Applications}
+\section{Applications}

 In this section, we discuss concrete examples in which 3-gauge structures naturally arise.